- Search The Registry

 - My Account

 On this date in 1920, Esther Rolle was born.
 She was a Black Emmy Award-winning actress.

 While taking drama classes at George Washington Carver School in Harlem, she got a scholarship to study acting at New York’s innovative New School for Social Research.
 During this time, she met and became a member of African dance master Shogola Oloba's dance troupe, Asadata Dafora.
 She became the troupe’s director in 1960.

-Two years later, Rolle made her acting debut as Felicity in Jean Genet’s "The Blacks."
+Rolle debuted as Felicity two years later in Jean Genet’s "The Blacks."
 During the 1960s" (1964), "Amen Corner" and "Day of Absence" (1965).
 Rolle’s film debut was in "Nothing But the Man" in 1964, and in 1967, she became an original member of the Negro Ensemble Company.
-While working in Melvin Van Peeble’s "Don’t Play Us Cheap" in 1972, she was asked to audition for the role of the maid on Maude, a Norman Lear television show being spun off from "All in the Family."
+While working in Melvin Van Peeble's "Don’t Play Us Cheap" in 1972, she was asked to audition for the role of the maid on Maude, a Norman Lear television show being spun off from "All in the Family."
 After getting the role, she took it with the understanding that her character, Florida Evans, would not be a typical maid.
-Rolle proceeded to turn Evans into a popular character, and in 1974, her character and the husband of her character were spun off into the television series "Good Times."
+Rolle turned Evans into a popular character, and in 1974, her character and the husband of her character were spun off into the television series "Good Times."

 In 1990, Rolle became the first woman to win the NAACP chairman’s Civil Rights Leadership Award, and one year later, she was inducted into the Black Filmmakers Hall of Fame.
 Rolle’s last two films were "Down in the Delta" and "Train Ride."